Sergeyir/HardProcessesLO/README.md

 ### C++

-Run the compiled executable to generate 1000 events with pythia using pythia specification from file input/pp7TeV.yaml.
+Run the compiled executable of a simple example to generate 1000 events with pythia using pythia specification from file input/pp7TeV.yaml.
 You can change input file and number of events if needed

 ```sh
 bin/GenerateData input/pp7TeV.yaml 1000